 This morning, I received an email from someone who called me a liar because he couldn’t download a free eBook from Amazon that I shared.
 It’s not my fault that he doesn’t know his way around Amazon.
 Calling me a liar because of that pisses me off.

 My first response was to shrug it off.
-But then, I told him to fuck off (and if people write me back to judge my writing style, I tell them the same).
+But then, I told him to piss off (and if people write me back to judge my writing style, I tell them the same).

 I admit it’s not a perfect response.
 But if I don’t respond, I get in a bad mood because I feel like I didn’t stand up for myself.
 I take my values seriously and protect them at all costs.